Salaah01/visualCSV/README.md

 This returns a list of env files that need to be updated.
 Update the value in each file and re-run `docker stack deploy -c output.yml visualCSV`.
 Once everything is running again run `find | grep ".*\.env$" | while read in; do rm "$in"; done` to remove all the .env files.

+## Updating Webiste
+The image is held in Docker Hub and automation is setup were commits to the master branch will be picked up by Docker Hub resulting in a new image to be created.
+Once complete, run ``docker service update {{service name}}``.

 ## Testing

 The packages comes with Python and JavaScript unit tests.